suleymanarslan/notebook/quotes.md

 > Freedom is not worth having if it does not include the freedom to make mistakes.

 > Hate the sin, love the sinner.

+#### Omar Khayyám

+> Drink wine.
+This is life eternal.
+This is all that youth will give you.
+It is the season for wine, roses and drunken friends.
+Be happy for this moment.
+This moment is your life.

 ### Türkçe